JackV2020/Domoticz-ToonMonitor/README.md

 It comes with an Eneco subscription for which you pay a fee unless you use a rooted Toon which is perfectly legal to do.

 Toon in fact is a little linux computer which you may like to see performance statistics of and developers may like some controls for.
+Toon also has some more interesting things you may want to see.

-This is why I developed this Domoticz plugin on my Raspberry Pi ( it may work on other platforms also )
+This is why I developed this Domoticz plugin on my Raspberry Pi ( it also runs on pine64 and Synology NAS and maybe on others too )

-The plugin creates 5 buttons to :
+The plugin creates 6 buttons to :

  - Restart Toon
  - Restart Toon GUI
  - Start/Stop vnc ( Toon 1 full and Toon 2 view-only support )
- - Enable/Disable debug logging to /var/log/qt
+ - Start/Stop debug logging to /var/log/qt
+ - Clean the log file
  - Toggle between '4 Tiles + big Heating tile' and '6 Tiles without big Heating tile'

 In 6 Tile mode you can still control your heating by an Android app or maybe my Toon Heating app from https://github.com/JackV2020/toonSmallHeating